 In one of the videos, separation anxiety and financial concerns were common themes.
 One parent typed in to ask whether a child’s scholarship would be affected by the school’s plan to reduce tuition the following year, while another wanted to know if the campus featured social events for students every weekend.
 Learning how to effectively manage college’s abundance of free time — which can be a shock for many students who are accustomed to a structured schedule in high school — was also a focus of questions.

 Time management posed a particular challenge for first-generation student Kylar Harvey.
-After arriving at Elizabethtown in fall 2016, she had trouble juggling her classwork while also dedicating three hours a day to the swim team.
-A car accident that winter left her even more overwhelmed by schoolwork and the responsibilities of living on her own, she said.
-Instead of alleviating stress, communication with her parents back home in Easton, Pennsylvania, exacerbated it.
+After arriving at Elizabethtown in fall 2016, he had trouble juggling his classwork while also dedicating three hours a day to the swim team.
+A car accident that winter left him even more overwhelmed by schoolwork and the responsibilities of living on his own, he said.
+Instead of alleviating stress, communication with his parents back home in Easton, Pennsylvania, exacerbated it.

 “My family put a lot of pressure on me because I’m the last chance [for someone in my family] to get a good education and a good job,” said Harvey, now a rising senior.
 “I felt like I needed to lie to my parents and [say] that I was doing well in college.”

-Eventually, Harvey said, she confided in her mother, and lifted her grades with the help of a campus program that provides intensive academic counseling for first-generation students.
-But the pressure she felt from her family, as if she were carrying all their dreams on her shoulders, captures how the transition to college can be especially difficult for first-generation students, say people who work in higher education.
+Eventually, Harvey said, he confided in his mother, and lifted his grades with the help of a campus program that provides intensive academic counseling for first-generation students.
+But the pressure he felt from his family, as if he were carrying all their dreams on his shoulders, captures how the transition to college can be especially difficult for first-generation students, say people who work in higher education.